joaoh82/space_invaders/README.md

 *Ideally in order of priority, but nothing set in stone.*

 - [ ] Implement score system
-- [ ] Implement Pause on pressing P
 - [ ] Add damage setting to laser
 - [ ] Add UI elements to screen
   - [ ] Health bar